Blockade of Wonsan: Height of the fighting

 On March 5, during a heavy UN bombardment in Wonsan Harbor, USS Missouri was challenged by five rounds of 105-millimeter shore battery fire.
 Missouri was not hit and she hastily silenced the battery.
 Five days later Missouri received fifteen more rounds of 75-millimeter to 155-millimeter cannon fire while bombarding the city.
-The American ship escaped damage again, the nearest shot landing 500 yd off.
+The American ship escaped damage again, the nearest shot landing 500 yd off her location.
 USS Merganser was also engaged with the nearest shot splashing harmlessly 200 yd from her.

 On March 18, 1953, USS Los Angeles was carrying out bombardment duties at Wonsan when two air bursts and one surface round landed near the ship.
 On March 22, during another heavy bombardment, two 90-millimeter air bursts and two 105-millimeter rounds landed near Missouri but she was undamaged.
 USS Prichett and Waxbill also received fire but no damage resulted in any of the attacks.
 Prichett was attacked again on March 25 but no damage was sustained, USS Shelton, USS Eversole, ROKN AMS-502 and ROKN AMS-515 engaged in a similar action the following day.

 USS Los Angeles was hit by one enemy round on March 27 but the damage was light and no one was injured.
 A day later two air bursts landed 200 yards from Prichett and on March 30 and March 31, Prichett evaded thirty-five more enemy shots without damage.
 Eight days of combined naval and air operations then started against the defenses of Wonsan.
 TF-77 aircraft pounded the city but the results were negligible.
 On April 2, USS Los Angeles received another hit by Wonsan shore batteries.
 This time there was only minor structural damage to the mainmast though thirteen men were injured.
 Fourteen others, who were wearing body armor, were also hit but not wounded.